lightscapevr/website/markdown/getting-started-quest.md

 the extension ".apk".

-With SideQuest running, drag and drop this apk file from your computer's folder to the top-left part of the SideQuest window (it will say "Drop file(s) here!").
-To view the result, or if there are errors, click the "Tasks" or "No Tasks" button in the bottom-left corner.
+With SideQuest running, drag and drop this apk file from your computer's folder to the SideQuest window (you may have to drop it precisely on the green dot in the top-left corner; it will say "Drop file(s) here!").
+To view the result, or if there are errors, click the colorful number "1" among the top-line icons.

 If everything worked correctly, then inside the Quest's home environment, you can go to the Library and pick the "Unknown sources" page.
 You should see